Sun Preps Girls Basketball All-Area Team

 Katelynn Hall, Guard, North Port

+Like most of the girls on the Imagine School team, Andrade played big minutes and produced on the floor.
+She averaged nine points and a team-high 7.5 rebounds per game.
+She was voted team Co-MVP.

--Ari gave us great consistent effort on both ends of the floor, and competed at a high level this year.
+“Ari gave us great consistent effort on both ends of the floor, and competed at a high level this year,” Imagine coach Kevin Andrade said.

 Katie Klein, Guard, Imagine School

+Klein proved to be an elite scoring option for the Lady Sharks, scoring her 1,000th point as a junior this year despite missing nearly a full season due to injury.
+She led Imagine in scoring with 10.2 points per game.

--“A 1000 points in a career is awesome and is a huge accomplishment in itself,” Imagine coach Kevin Andrade said.
-“But to have 500 points as a 7th and 8th grader at a Varsity level is it’s own statement.
+“1000 points in a career is awesome and is a huge accomplishment in itself,” Andrade said.
+“But to have 500 points as a 7th and 8th grader at a varsity level is it’s own statement.
 She means a great deal to this team, and her teammates.
 Her leadership on and off the court is ever pleasant, and we are very proud to call her a Lady Shark.”

 Kaitlyn Ziarnicki, Guard, Lemon Bay